 11. Almonds (and Other Nuts)

-Almonds are a healthy snack that contains protein, antioxidants, unsaturated fatty acids and fiber.
-Almonds nutrition, including vitamins like riboflavin and minerals like magnesium, help protect your heart from cardiovascular disease, reduce inflammation, support cognitive function, improve the health of your skin and control blood sugar levels.
+Almonds contain protein, antioxidants, unsaturated fat and fiber.
+Almonds nutrition, including vitamins like riboflavin and minerals like magnesium, helps protect your heart from cardiovascular disease, reduce inflammation, support cognitive function, improve the health of your skin and control blood sugar levels.

-If you don’t want to reach for a handful of almonds or other nuts, nut spreads can be another high-protein food option, such as almond or cashew butter.
+If you don’t want to reach for a handful of almonds or other nuts, nut spreads can be another high-protein food option, such as almond butter, peanut butter or cashew butter.

 Similar to grass-fed beef, it does contain a decent amount of fat, including saturated fat.
 However, it also supplies high amounts of conjugated linoleic acid (CLA), which is linked with benefits including improve satiety and help with weight management.

-Sardines are a sustainable and inexpensive source of omega-3s, calcium, phosphorus, vitamin D, B vitamins, selenium and protein.
-They are one of the best natural sources of essential omega-3 fatty acids in the world, which are linked with benefits such as anti-inflammatory effects, heart health and cognitive health.
+Sardines are a sustainable and inexpensive fish source of omega-3s, calcium, phosphorus, vitamin D, B vitamins, selenium and protein.
+They are one of the best natural sources of essential omega-3 in the world, which are linked with benefits such as anti-inflammatory effects, heart health and cognitive health.

 Also called “drinkable yogurt,” kefir is a cultured dairy product that offers probiotics, calcium, potassium and more.
 It’s generally even higher in probiotics than yogurt but also has a more tart taste.